RoyCh1/RoyCH/README.md

 Finally, we use SIMULINK and SIMSCAPE to simulate and control the simple cruise-control system.

-Start with the MATLAB, then use SIMULINK, and finally SIMSCAPE.
+Start with the MATLAB, then use SIMULINK to model and control, and finally SIMSCAPE.